asaaki/io_shuten/README.md

 Stores every message in a single key in redis (like a big document).

+Choose this, if you have only small amount of chunks to store.
+More reads, less writes.

 ```ruby
 require "io_shuten"
 IO_shuten::Redis.redis = Redis::Namespace.new("io_shuten:key_value:single:test", :redis => Redis.new)